Paripāṭal

 The Paripādal (பரிபாடல், meaning the paripadal-metre anthology) is a classical Tamil poetic work and traditionally the fifth of the Eight Anthologies (Ettuthokai) in the Sangam literature.
 According to Tolkappiyam, Paripadal is a kind of verse dealing only with love (akapporul) and does not fall under the general classification of verses.
 It has a minimum of 25 lines and a maximum of 400 lines.
-It is an "akam genre", odd and hybrid collection which expresses love in the form of religious devotion (Bhakti) to gods and goddesses predominantly to Maha Vishnu and Murugan.
+It is an "akam genre", odd and hybrid collection which expresses love in the form of religious devotion (Bhakti) to gods and goddesses predominantly to Mayon and Murugan.
 According to Kamil Zvelebil, a Tamil literature and history scholar.
 This is the only anthology in the Eight Anthologies collection that is predominantly religious, though the other seven anthologies do contain occasional mentions and allusions to gods, goddesses and legends.

 Date

-According to Prof S. Vaiyapuri Pillai, former Reader of the University of Madras, has stated that Paripadal may belong to the 3rd or 4th century period as Madurai was called Nan-Mada-k-koodal during the reign of Abisheka Pandya, who ruled the Pandya country in the 3rd or 4th century A.D.
-Hence, Paripadal which praises Koodal (Koodal Azhagar temple) may belong to the 3rd or 4th century A.D.
+According to Prof S. Vaiyapuri Pillai, former Reader of the University of Madras, has stated that Paripadal may belong to the 3rd or 4th century period as Madurai was called Nan-Mada-k-koodal during the reign of Abisheka Pandya, who ruled the Pandya country in the 3rd or 4th century AD.
+Hence, Paripadal which praises Koodal (Koodal Azhagar temple) may belong to the 3rd or 4th century AD.

 Contents

-Paripāṭal currently has 24 survived and in that seven are dedicated to Maha Vishnu, eight to Murugan and nine to Vaigai.
-The poems of Vishnu show his supremacy, and gives him the status Para Brahman.
-He is regarded to be the only deity who enjoyed the status of Paramporul (achieving a oneness with Paramatma) during the Sangam age.
+Paripāṭal currently has 24 survived and in that seven are dedicated to Mayon, eight to Murugan and nine to Vaigai.
+The poems of Mayon show his supremacy, and gives him the status Creator.
+He is regarded to be the only deity who enjoyed the status of Paramporul (achieving a oneness with Creator) during the Sangam age.
 He is also known as Māyavan, Māmiyon, Netiyōn, and Māl in Sangam literature.
-A reference to "Mukkol Pakavars" in Sangam literature indicates that only Vaishnava saints were holding Tridanda and were prominent during the period.
-Tirumal was glorified as "the supreme deity", whose divine lotus feet could burn all evil and grant Moksha.
+A reference to "Mukkol Pakavars" in Sangam literature indicates that only Panar saints were holding prominent during the period.
+Mayon was glorified as "the supreme deity", whose divine lotus feet could burn all evil and grant Salvation.
 During the post-Sangam period, his worship was further glorified by the poet-saints called the Alvars.